tomtomwombat/Analyze-Boston/README.md

 # Analyze-Boston
 The goal of this project was to a path planning algorithm exclusive to Boston that avoiding areas with frequent crime.
+The project uses Boston crime data since 2015 and Boston street map data, both pulled from https://data.boston.gov/.
+The crimes.csv file was to large to add to the GitHub repo, so here is the link: https://data.boston.gov/dataset/crime-incident-reports-august-2015-to-date-source-new-system.